Asymmetry of Digital Literacy Between The Political Divide

 This leaves left ideologues with the clout and manpower to build their own systems when needed, and to do it well.

-These differences manifest in their choice haunts; in microblogging for example - the right have several Twitter clones which just borrow code from Mastodon and run unfederated, forgoing Mastodon’s strongest feature.
+These differences manifest in their choice haunts; in microblogging for example - the right have several Twitter clones which just borrow code violated copyleft code from Mastodon and run unfederated, forgoing Mastodon’s strongest feature.
 Meanwhile the left have taken well to organize on the fediverse.
 However they, too, make concerted efforts to erect walls around their communities by running fediblock, a collaboration between server operators to defederate instances of anyone who oppose their ideologies.
 But at least they try to integrate with the wider federated network.

 I took a sampling of personalized site links from both sides.
 It is true that rightists tend to stuff their pages with third party resources, ads and links to their big tech profiles, if they even have a site.
 So many just treat their Substack or Telegram groups as home.
 In contrast, the pages which were thoughtfully crafted and seemingly self hosted were those of the aforementioned UNIX trannies.